autistic-symposium/mev-toolkit/The-Merge/README.md

 * slashing: validators which maliciously propose or attest to multiple blocks at the same height have their stake reduced.

 * proposer boost: a modification to LMD-GHOST giving additional weight to blocks proposed earlier in the slot to defend against avalanche attacks, see an explanation of a 7-block reorg in the beacon chain while this update was being rolled out.

+* distributed hash table (DHT): data structure containing (key, value) pairs used by Ethereum nodes to identify peers to connect to and determine which protocols to use to communicate.